Top 10 ways to avoid the retailer tricks that make you spend more

 According to consumer psychologists, this triggers chemicals in the brain which create a feeling of happiness causing shoppers to spend more.

-The fix: Ask yourself “Is this really that good a deal?” before you hand over a penny.
+Ask yourself “Is this really that good a deal?” before you hand over a penny.

 Marketing emails are proven ways to encourage impulse shopping.
 Take a few minutes and unsubscribe from company emails with Unlistr.
 Simply sign up and it scans your inbox and compiles a list of your email subscriptions, which you can edit.